DavidVeksler/ImageLibraryRenamer/README.md

 Folder Renamer for Image Libraries
 ==========

-Rename your image folders with the data based on EXIF data and/or the image create date.
+Rename your image folders based on the EXIF date and/or the file creation dates.

-Useful when migrating to Lightroom's workflow from Picasa.
+Useful when migrating from Picasa to a professional photo workflow (Lightroom, etc).

   ![Options](https://raw.github.com/DavidVeksler/ImageLibraryRenamer/master/Screenshots/Options.png)